Here's how a platform team can implement a boring plan to migrate the company from on-premise infrastructure to the cloud:

 Granted, you could do the same without an automated test, but launching the app and navigating through its UI to verify every change is painstakingly slow.

 The speed at which you can know if a little change was successful is empowering.

 It's easier to try things out because you'll know if they work immediately and, if they don't, you're just a

 git checkout -- <file> away from the working state.

 Making boring plans and moving in small iterations won't make your job boring.
 Quite the opposite, it will build a scaffold on which to focus on the exciting parts.

 Boring iterations.
 Interesting steps.

 Enjoyed this post?
 Want to know more about how to apply TDD to move iteratively?
-You might like my upcoming book Test-Driven Development in Swift with SwiftUI and Combine.
+You might like my book Test-Driven Development in Swift with SwiftUI and Combine.